 Saudi Farm Raid Sets Off Hostage Standoff

-KHOBAR, Saudi Arabia (AP) _ Saudi security forces raided a farm Tuesday, setting off a running battle with gunmen who fled into a hospital and took foreigners hostage, security officials and an Arab television station said.
-The government said the gunmen were militants planning a terror attack.
+RIYADH, Saudi Arabia (AP) _ Saudi security forces raided a farm Tuesday, setting off a running battle with gunmen who fled into a hospital and took foreigners hostage, security officials said.

-The battle began when security forces raided a farm near Jizan, looking for suspects, the security officials said.
+The battle began when security forces raided a farm near Jizan, about 600 miles south of the Saudi capital, Riyadh, searching for a number of suspects, the security officials said.

 Some of the suspects escaped and took refuge in the hospital building, taking a number of hostages, they said.